CascadianVR/SidrealEngine/README.md

-# Sidreal
+# SidrealEngine
-An Engine.
-Made in C++.
-That's all I have planned so far...
+An game engine I'm working on in C++